nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Jinx was thin and elongated, habitually stooped in bearing, lean and sinewy, with freckled skin of a slick deep yellow and a chronically querulous voice.

 "Fays got better sense," said he.
-"Never will be no riot no mo' 'round hyeh."
+"Never will be no riot no mo' &rsquo;round hyeh."

 Bubber was as different from Jinx as any man could be, short, round and bulging, with a complexion bordering on the invisible.

-"'Tain't due to be 'round hyeh," he corrected.
+"&rsquo;Tain't due to be &rsquo;round hyeh," he corrected.
 "It's way over Court Avenue way.
 Darkey's gonna move in there to-morrer and fays jes' ain't gon' stand fo' it."
 Bubber spoke with a loose-lipped lisp, perfected by the absence of upper incisors.

 "Who he?"
 Jinx inquired.

-"Some lawyer 'n other name' Merrit."
+"Some lawyer  &rsquo;n other name' Merrit."

 "The one got Pat in that mess with d' government?"